open-cogsci/osdoc/content/pages/tutorials/beginner.md

 </div>

+__Remove unnecessary items__

+We don't need the two items that are part of the default template.
+Remove *getting_started* by right-clicking on it in the overview area and selecting 'Delete' (shortcut: `Del`).
+Remove *welcome* in the same way.
+The *experiment* SEQUENCE is now empty.

 __Append a form_text_display item for the instruction display__

 As the name suggests, a `form_text_display` is a form that displays text.
 We are going to use a `form_text_display` to give instructions to the participant at the beginning of the experiment.

 Click on *experiment* in the overview area to open its controls in the tab area.
 You will see an empty SEQUENCE.
-Drag a `form_text_display` from the item toolbar (under 'Form', see %FigInterface) onto the *experiment* SEQUENCE in the tab area.
+Drag a `form_text_display` from the item toolbar (under 'Form', see %FigGetStarted) onto the *experiment* SEQUENCE in the tab area.
 When you let go, a new `form_text_display` item will be inserted into the SEQUENCE.
 (We will get back to this in Step 12.)

 <div class='info-box' markdown='1'>